Parts of the Sentence - Noun & Pronoun Review

 An appositive is a word or group of words that identifies or renames the noun or pronoun that it follows.
 It is set off by commas unless closely tied to the word that it identifies or renames.
 Appositives should not be confused with predicate nominatives.
 A verb will separate the subject from the predicate nominative.
-An appositive can follow any noun or pronoun including the subject, direct object or predicate nominative.
+An appositive can follow any noun or pronoun including the subject, direct object, or predicate nominative.
+For more information see Lesson 128

 Instructions: Find the verbs, subjects, predicate nominatives, direct objects, appositives, and nouns of address in these sentences and tell whether the verb is transitive active (ta), transitive passive (tp), intransitive linking (il), or intransitive complete (ic).